nicolas-suarez/urban_emissions/README.md

 ## Data
 We obtained ozone measurements (parts per billion) for 12,976 semi-unique locations with ozone levels information mostly located in North America from [AirNow](https://www.airnow.gov/).

-Our satellite imagery dataset was constructed using the Google Earth Engine API: for each location labeled with an ozone reading, we retrieve one satellite image centered at that location from the Landsat 8 Surface Reflectance Tier 1 Collection with a resolution of 224 $\times$ 224 pixels which represents $6.72$ km $\times$ $6.72$ km.
+Our satellite imagery dataset was constructed using the Google Earth Engine API: for each location labeled with an ozone reading, we retrieve one satellite image centered at that location from the Landsat 8 Surface Reflectance Tier 1 Collection with a resolution of 224 by 224 pixels which represents 6.72 km by 6.72 km.
 We use 7 bands from this collection: RGB, ultra blue, near infrared, and two shortwave infrared bands.
 We preprocess each of our images by adding a cloud mask per pixel and then computing the per pixel and band mean composite of all the available images for the year 2020.

 The street-level imagery dataset was constructed using the Google Maps Street View API.
-For each location labeled with an ozone level, we randomly sample 10 geospatial points within $6.72$ km from the measurement point.
+For each location labeled with an ozone level, we randomly sample 10 geospatial points within 6.72 km from the measurement point.

 Here we can see some examples from our dataset:
 <p align="center">